j-a-valentine/GamblingSimulator/README.md

 	- Cleaning up the code from Roulette

-**Goals for Iteration 3:**
+**Iteration 3:**

-	- Cleaning up some of the previous code in the GamblingSystem class.
+	- A Blackjack object that handles interactions between BankAccounts and Roulette

-	- Create a black jack game using new classes: Card, Deck, and BlackJack as well as implementing the game into the GamblingSystem
+	- Added features that allow users to choose game and begin playing.